-Regardless of whether you elect to activate the identity monitoring service, we strongly recommend that you remain vigilant and regularly review and monitor all of your credit history to guard against any unauthorized transactions or activity.
+Regardless of whether you elect to activate the identity monitoring service, we strongly recommend that you remain vigilant for the next twelve to twenty-four months and regularly review and monitor all of your credit history to guard against any unauthorized transactions or activity.
 We also recommend that you closely monitor your account statements and notify us or any other of your financial institutions if you suspect any unauthorized activity.